omnetpp/docs.omnetpp.org/cloud/page2.md

 $ docker build . -t worker
 ```

-The `Dockerfile` is picked up automatically, the build context is the current
+The `Dockerfile` is picked up automatically by name, the build context is the
-directory (`.`), and the resulting image will be named `worker`.
+current directory (`.`), and the resulting image will be named `worker`.

 This will likely take a few minutes to complete.
 If you see a couple of warnings
 written in red, but the process continues, don't worry, this is expected.